menu

 Versailles is a very small city located in the state of Missouri.
 With a population of 2,693 people and just one neighborhood, Versailles is the 238th largest community in Missouri.

-When you are in Versailles, you'll notice that it is more blue-collar than most other communities in America.
-35.52% of Versailles’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Versailles is a blue-collar town, with 35.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Versailles is a city of professionals, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Versailles who work in teaching (11.60%), office and administrative support (8.73%), and management occupations (7.49%).

 Compared to the rest of the country, citizens of Versailles spend much less time in their cars: on average, their commute to work is only 17.48 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.